-- What are best practices for teaching reading and other early literacy skills to kindergarten through second grade students? - Look at efficacy of programs by pedagogical approach to literacy and numeracy instruction.

-- Review of legislation, rule, PED guidance and teacher preparation for early numeracy and literacy. - Review and visit numeracy and literacy programs proven to be effective. - What professional development is offered for early numeracy?

-- How does PED provide support to teachers and school leader to align their literacy and numeracy instruction approach to evidencebased best practice. - Obtain Istation assessment student data from PED, along with an
+Historical/Literature Review: What are best practices for teaching reading and other early literacy skills to kindergarten through second grade students? o Look at efficacy of programs by pedagogical approach to literacy and numeracy instruction. preparation for early numeracy and literacy.
+Review and visit numeracy and literacy programs Data Required: How does PED provide support to teachers and school leader to align their literacy and numeracy instruction approach to evidence-based best practice.
+Obtain Istation assessment student data from PED along with an data from PED, along with an

-- What is New Mexico doing to ensure kindergarten through second grade teachers are educated in the science of teaching reading? - What role do assessments play in early literacy?
-What types of assessments are most meaningful for responding to data? - Review work of Structured Literacy Working Group, participate if still active. - Meet with public school districts and charters. schools who are outperforming state averages to understand their approaches to early literacy. - Review statute and rules in place around early literacy and identify gaps in best practices and teacher education. - Implementation of all components of SB 398 (Structured Literacy bill) - District literacy plans - Report on dyslexia screening - SL training and implementation - Voyager Sopris LETRS implementation study update

-- understanding of how this benchmark assessment aligns with the new third through eighth grade standards-based assessment. - Compile student achievement data from PED showing public school districts and charter schools who are successfully supporting students who are English language learners, Native American, or from low-income backgrounds.
+What is New Mexico doing to ensure kindergarten through second grade teachers are educated in the science of teaching reading?
+What role do assessments play in early literacy?
+What types of assessments are most meaningful for responding to data?
+Review work of Structured Literacy Working Group, participate if still active.
+Meet with public school districts and charters. schools who are outperforming state averages to understand their approaches to early literacy.
+Review statute and rules in place around early literacy and identify gaps in best practices and teacher education.
+Implementation of all components of SB 398 (Structured Literacy plans Report on dyslexia screening SL training and implementation Voyager Sopris LETRS implementation study update understanding of how this benchmark assessment aligns with the new third through eighth grade standards-based assessment.
+Compile student achievement data from PED showing public school districts and charter schools who are successfully supporting students who are English language learners, Native American, or from low-income backgrounds. -- -- ---